sbrzt/sbrzt.github.io/content/en/authors/admin/_index.md

 highlight_name: true
 ---

-Researcher at the Department of Cultural Heritage of the University of Bologna.
-Graduated in 2020 with a master's degree in Digital Humanities and Digital Knowledge (DHDK) from the University of Bologna, I currently work at the FrameLAB research laboratory on various projects related to the application of Linked Open Data methodologies and technologies.
-Specifically, my research interests focus on the study and implementation of tools and methodologies based on Linked Open Data and Open Science to enhance academic activities (research, teaching, and public engagement) in the fields of humanities and cultural heritage.
+Research fellow at the Department of Cultural Heritage, University of Bologna.
+His research focuses on the management and modeling of metadata and paradata in research, with particular attention to the development and application of Semantic Web methodologies and technologies in the context of the humanities and cultural heritage.
 {style="text-align: justify;"}